-6.1 Course outcomes: Semester - VI Course Code & Course Name After completion of these courses' students should be able to 11013500- E-Business CO1: Define basic business models on the web with examples of their implementation.
-CO2: Classify basic marketing techniques and strategies on the internet, including analysis of their effectiveness.
-CO3: Make use of basic personalization mechanisms for websites and their roles in gathering marketing information.
-CO4: Identify basic techniques of positioning on the internet in creating the marketing image of the organization as well as the product brand & to know how technology helps bridging gaps in business.
-CO5: Evaluate the e-business concepts which can be applied to different field.
-11013600 - Business Policy and Strategic Management CO1: Understand the nature, scope, and dimensions of business policy.
+6.1 Course outcomes: Semester - VI Course Code & Course Name After completion of these courses' students should be able to BCHE21019- Insurance and Risk Management CO1: Understand the business environment of Insurance in India & the key concepts in General Insurance contracts and insurance contracts.
+CO2: Understand and identify what is Insurance, why insurance works and to determine insurance needs.
+CO3: Identify various insurance operation, including functions of insurance, insurance markets, insurance regulations & understand the pricing, financing, and risk diversification strategies of insurance companies.
+CO4: Analyze and compare the various kinds of insurance plans as well as the contract selection criteria from a cost benefit point of view.
+CO5: Evaluate the risk adjusted performance measures for risk management and value creation.
+BBAC22351- Business Policy and Strategic Management CO1: Understand the nature, scope, and dimensions of business policy.
 CO2: Explain about the growing importance of strategies in uncertain business Environment. & learn the unique challenges faced by firms in competitive environment.
 CO3: Identify the applicability of various Strategies in varied situations & also in general and competitive business environments.
 CO4: Analyze cases through strategic decision making, & the use strategic management concepts and techniques.
-CO5: Formulate the policies and strategies for a business organization.
-11030700- Income Tax Law & Practice CO1: Remember the basic concepts of framework of taxation including residential status.
+CO5: Formulate the policies and strategies for a business organisation.
+BCHE21005- Income Tax Law & Practice CO1: Remember the basic concepts of framework of taxation including residential status.
 CO2: Understand the legal framework of Income Tax Act, 1961 and rules made there under relating to five heads of income.
 CO3: Identify the requirements of filling of various forms and returns.
 CO4: Analyse the tax regime and finding methods of tax planning.
 CO5: Measure the income tax liability of an individual or organization.

-11014400 - Rural Marketing (From the Pool of GE) CO1: Find out the importance of Rural Marketing and what is the size and potential of Indian Rural Market.
-CO2: Relate the concepts and principals of marketing management and Sales & distribution in the field rural marketing.
-CO3: Apply the concepts of consumer behavior, distribution channels and marketing strategies in the context of Indian rural market.
-CO4: Analyze the opportunities & emerging challenges in the rural market.
-CO5: Decide upon the course of action to be adopted for developing the rural market.
-11013700 - Mini Project CO1: Able to find out the relevancy of the concepts learned while conducting research in management issues.
-CO2: Demonstrate the skills learned in writing the mini project report for the problem/topic undertaken for study.
-CO3: Make use of tabulation, charts, and statistical tools for data interpretation.
-CO4: Analyze data and arrive at a meaningful conclusion for the research undertaken.
-CO5: Interpret the data for preparing the effective strategy
+GEC066018- Research Methodology CO1: Define what constitutes a research problem and identify its significance in the research process.
+CO2: Frame a hypothesis that is testable and aligns with the defined research problem.
+CO3: Recognize the limitations of various hypothesis tests and develop strategies to address them.
+CO4: Understand and be able to create the appropriate layout for a research report.
+C05: Write and present a thesis, including text setting, footnotes, conclusions, and suggestions.
+IAPC99399- Mini Project C01: Able to find out the relevancy of the concepts learned while conducting research in management issues.
+C02: Demonstrate the skills learned in writing the mini project report for the problem/topic undertaken for study.
+C03: Make use of tabulation, charts, and statistical tools for data interpretation.
+C04: Analyze data and arrive at a meaningful conclusion for the research undertaken.
+C05: Interpret the data for preparing the effective strategy

-11.2 Mapping: Semester - VI
+6.2 CO PO Mapping: Semester - VI